-- Eliminates post-operative conditions such as trauma, pain, swelling and infection
+- Reduces post-operative conditions such as trauma, pain, swelling and infection

 Many patients are interested in removing moles or skin tags, particularly if they reside on the face or visible skin areas including the neck.
 However, the thought of a scar can sometimes be the barrier stopping them from making that step.
 Renu Skin Clinic are proud to offer a no-scar technique using the latest laser technology to remove moles and skin tags without the need for incisions or stitches.

 Why choose Renu Skin Clinic for Radio Wave Surgery mole removal?

 - No incision, no stitches, no cutting the skin

 - Multiple moles can be removed

 - Walk in, walk out